 Last year while in Hoonah, AK, friends took us on an evening hike through a beautiful forest, crossing streams to overlook a large open meadow with more trees in the background.
 All of a sudden we could hear a strange huffing sound which seemed amplified by the open spaces, and reflected back from the trees.
 We realized we were listening to whales breathing in the bay beyond the forest.
 That sensory memory, as well as other times gathering cedar bark, berries, and moss for dyeing, were present while painting this box.

-My husband, Scott Jensen, is regarded by artists and collectors as a living master, and spent much of last year recreating a totem pole for an Alaska Native village whose original pole had succumbed to the elements.
-Now, he brings his formidable knowledge of indigenous oral tradition and history, and his technical prowess to a joint exhibition, creating the sculptural forms onto which I inlay micro-mosaics.
-His website is www.SpeakingCedar.com
+"Scott Jensen is regarded by artists and collectors as a living master, and spent much of last year recreating a totem pole for an Alaska Native village whose original pole had succumbed to the elements.
+Now, he brings his formidable knowledge of indigenous oral tradition and history, and his technical prowess to a joint exhibition, creating the sculptural forms onto which Courtney inlays micro-mosaics.
+(His website is www.SpeakingCedar.com)

-In 2010 we had a dual ceremony of our wedding, naming and adoption by our Tlingit brother and sister, Fred Saat kaa and Ivy Gunalshowaxeex Fulmer.
-Scott was adopted into the Chookaneidí Eagle, Brown Bear and Porpoise Clan and I into the T’akdeintaan Raven, Frog and Black Legged Kittiwake clan.
+"In a dual ceremony in 2010, Courtney and Scott were married, given Tlingit names and adopted by Fred Saat kaa and Ivy Gunalshowaxeex Fulmer.
+Scott was adopted into the Chookaneidí Eagle, Brown Bear and Porpoise Clan and Courtney into the T’akdeintaan Raven, Frog and Black Legged Kittiwake clan."

 I was recently commissioned to make a knife with micro-mosaic scales.
 Having never made a knife, we compromised and decided I would modify a knife.
 The knife we chose is made of damascus steel, a layering of metals for strength, durability and beauty.